-- Work together for the success of the organization as a whole, recognizing that all our activities are interrelated. - Establish long-term cooperative relationships with all employees, customers, suppliers, and other stakeholders, aimed at achieving our shared Vision. - Create a working environment that removes barriers to effective performance and which fosters mutual respect, trust and open communication. - Promote a safety focused culture in which all employees support and demonstrate safe work behaviours. - Provide opportunities for all employees to develop their full potential, recognizing people's inherent desire to do their best. - Measure outcomes, develop an understanding of the causes of variation from planned performance and take appropriate action. - Practice continuous improvements through ongoing coaching, learning and innovation, focused on the needs and wants of internal and external customers.
+- Work together for the success of the organization as a whole, recognizing that - Establish long-term cooperative relationships with all employees, customers, suppliers, and other stakeholders, aimed at achieving our shared Vision. - Create a working environment that removes barriers to effective performance and which fosters mutual respect, trust and open communication. - Promote a safety focused culture in which all employees support and - Provide opportunities for all employees to develop their full potential, - Measure outcomes, develop an understanding of the causes of variation from - Practice continuous improvements through ongoing coaching, learning and innovation, focused on the needs and wants of internal and external customers.